Championship Manager (video game): Other versions

 In 1993, Intelek and Ubisoft used the Collyers' game code to produce a version for the French market, known as Guy Roux Manager (named after the legendary AJ Auxerre manager).
 It was fully localised for France and included the French first and second divisions as playable leagues, and all text and commentary in French.
-The Guy Roux Manager franchise has since become a very popular and long running franchise in France with games on many platforms.
+The Guy Roux Manager franchise got a few sequels, usually localised with different managers for different regions.
+The last of these was Guy Roux Manager 2002 for PlayStation 2 and Gameboy Advance.

 Also in 1993, the first Norwegian version was released; a year later, an Italian version.
 While the Norwegian version was very much similar to the English one, in the Italian version it was possible to substitute up to 4 players in any game and the transfer deadline occurred much earlier in the season.
 Both the Norwegian and Italian versions featured real named players though, adding to the popularity of the game.

 Development

 Paul, the older of the Collyer brothers, created a precursor to the game on a BBC Micro computer from their childhood home in rural Shropshire in 1983.
-"We didn’t even have Teletext back then as we had such a terrible TV signal..."I would listen to the radio to get the results, then type them in to the computer and it would update the league tables on the screen.
+"We didn't even have Teletext back then as we had such a terrible TV signal..."I would listen to the radio to get the results, then type them in to the computer and it would update the league tables on the screen.
 That was my first venture into football programming".

 Electronic Arts reportedly turned down the chance to publish Championship Manager in 1992, as it did not feature enough "live action", with match commentary provided via a text interface.